John Holles, 1st Duke of Newcastle: Family

-On 1 March 1690, Holles married his first cousin, Lady Margaret Cavendish, a daughter of Henry Cavendish.
+On 1 March 1690, Holles married his first cousin, Lady Margaret Cavendish, a daughter of Henry Cavendish, 2nd Duke of Newcastle.
+She was the heiress of all of the duke's estates in the East Midlands and Northumberland.
+He inherited more estates from his relative, Denzil Holles, 3rd Baron Holles.

 They had one child, Lady Henrietta Cavendish Holles (1694–1755), who married the 2nd Earl of Oxford and Mortimer and was mother to Margaret Bentinck, Duchess of Portland.

 In 1710 he purchased Wimpole Park in Cambridgeshire and the Manor of Marylebone.
 The Marylebone lands passed to his son-in-law Harley who named Holles Street in his memory.

 A rivalry was formed between John and his sister, Elizabeth, when she married Christopher Vane, 1st Baron Barnard.

 Death

 The duke died in 1711 from injuries received in a fall from his horse while hunting near Welbeck.
 He left his Cavendish estates to his son-in-law, Edward Harley (later 2nd Earl of Oxford and Earl Mortimer) and the remainder of his property to his nephew Thomas Pelham, subsequently 1st Duke of Newcastle (third creation) and prime minister.
 He was buried on 9 August 1711 in St. John's Chapel in Westminster Abbey.
 A large monument to Holles stands in the north transept of the abbey.
 Designed by James Gibbs and carved by Francis Bird with the aid of John Michael Rysbrack, it consists of a reclining figure of Holles flanked by statues representing Wisdom and Sincerity.